 Secondly, you’ll need to decide if you’re going to rent a car and stay in accommodations along the way, rent a campervan/RV and skip accommodations (your van will be your home away from home), OR join an organized tour group and take buses throughout the islands and not have to worry about a thing!

-Somewhere in between these options you’ll have to figure out your budget.
-One might think that sleeping in your van would be the cheapest option – which it CAN be, but only if you do it right (more on this later.)
+Before making a decision, you’ll have to figure out your budget and factor in the expenses.
+You might think that sleeping in your van would be the cheapest option – which it CAN be, but only if you do it right (I’ll go through the cost of renting a camper van later in this post.)

 Campervan and Camping: